Sanjana485/About-Me/README.md

 ## 🏅 Achievements

-🏆 **DataHacks 2026 — Cloud Track Winner + MLH Best Use of Snowflake API** for GridGreen
+🏆 **DataHacks 2026: Cloud Track Winner + MLH Best Use of Snowflake API** for GridGreen

-🏆 **Star of the Month — IBM** for enhancing open-source vulnerability tracking and automating onboarding workflows across global teams
+🏆 **Star of the Month, IBM** for enhancing open-source vulnerability tracking and automating onboarding workflows across global teams

-🌟 **Infrastructure All-Hands Recognition — IBM** for streamlining SPbD security onboarding across 18 subsystems
+🌟 **Infrastructure All-Hands Recognition, IBM** for streamlining SPbD security onboarding across 18 subsystems

-🎖 **People's Choice Award — IBM Developer Jumpstart** for a LLaMA-based provisioning system that cut multi-cloud infrastructure costs by 40%
+🎖 **People's Choice Award, IBM Developer Jumpstart** for a LLaMA-based provisioning system that cut multi-cloud infrastructure costs by 40%

 ---